stack-rs/rattan/documents/01-Generic-Types.md

 ### Poller Type (`E`)

-We use a generic type `E` to denote a poller that monitors multiple devices and gets nonified when one of them are avialble for read or write.
+We use a generic type `E` to denote a poller that monitors multiple devices and gets nonified when one of them are available for read or write.

 ```rust
 pub trait Poll<D> {